-5.5 Modifications to the Labour Force Survey Design for the Canadian Internet Use Survey
+5.1 Modifications to the Labour Force Survey Design for the Canadian Internet Use Survey

-The CIUS used two rotations from each of the LFS samples for the months of October and November 2007, for a total sample of four rotation groups.
-For the CIUS, the coverage of the LFS was modified to include all members of the household aged 16 and older.
+The CIUS used four of the six rotation groups in the November 2009 LFS sample.
+Specifically excluded from the coverage of CIUS were residents of the Yukon, Northwest Territories and Nunavut, persons living on Indian Reserves, full-time members of the Canadian Forces and inmates of institutions.
+These groups together represented an exclusion of approximately 2% of the population aged 15 or over that the LFS covered.
+Furthermore for the CIUS, the coverage of the LFS was modified to include only members of the household aged 16 and older.
 Unlike the LFS where information is collected for all eligible household members, the CIUS only collected information from one randomly selected household member and proxy responses were not permitted.

-5.6 Sample Size by Province for the Canadian Internet Use Survey
+5.2 Sample Size by Province for the Canadian Internet Use Survey

 The following table shows the number of households for which a member 16 years and older would be selected for the LFS rotations that were eligible for the CIUS supplement.
-This table includes individuals in households which were non-respondents to the CIUS.
+This table includes individuals in households that were non-respondents to the CIUS.

 Province Sample Size

-Newfoundland and Labrador 1,274
+Newfoundland and Labrador 1,249

-Prince Edward Island 920
+Prince Edward Island 812

-Nova Scotia 1,866
+Nova Scotia 1,739

-New Brunswick 1,781
+New Brunswick 1,611

-Quebec 6,511
+Quebec 6,336

-Ontario 10,079
+Ontario 9,367

-Manitoba 2,458
+Manitoba 2,963

-Saskatchewan 2,498
+Saskatchewan 2,370

-Alberta 3,525
+Alberta 3,374

-British Columbia 4,111
+British Columbia 3,848

-Canada 35,023
+Canada 33,669